The Sanitation Economy Research Hub

 PDF Report • toiletboard.orgISO 30500 Standard

-International standard for non-sewered sanitation systems that G2RT technology meets.
+International standard for non-sewered sanitation systems that B-CRT technology meets.

 Standard • iso.orgReady to Partner with LooCafe?

-Join India's most innovative sanitation company backed by the Gates Foundation.
+Join India's most innovative sanitation company backed by global initiatives.
 Explore franchise opportunities or municipal partnerships.